With Nozzle, it’s easy to discover which of your competitors own featured snippets and how many each competitor owns.

 This is important if you are trying to optimize your content for featured snippet status.
 Analyzing the featured snippets of different competitors can give you an idea of what a webpage or article needs in order to be made a featured snippet by Google.
 By taking a close look at the content of the competitors that are dominating featured snippets, you can learn about and imitate the dominating competitors’ strategies.

 Why would you want to rank in a featured snippet?
 Click here to learn more about featured snippets and why they are important.
+Click here to try Nozzle and analyze your industry’s featured snippets for free.

 Find Out Who Owns Featured Snippets

-This bird’s eye view of the featured snippet landscape is helpful, but to get even more information about specific domains and their featured snippets, click on one of the domains in the table.
+This bird’s eye view of the featured snippet landscape is helpful, but to get even more information about specific domains and their featured snippets, click on one of the domains or brands in the table.
 I prefer to right click and open it in a new tab in case I need to refer back to this table.

 Clicking on one of these URLs will open it in a new tab, so you can analyze a competitor’s webpage and strategize accordingly.
 If you click on one of the keywords, you will be taken to that single keyword’s performance page.